 However, the one field of legal expertise that most U.S.-born citizens are unfamiliar with – because it so rarely impacts them personally – is immigration law.
 Still, you may encounter immigration issues if you are a U.S. citizen trying to bring your spouse or family to the United States, or if you are a U.S. employer trying to bring immigrants to the United States to work for your business.

 Due to the complex nature of immigration law, we recommend you contact an experienced Ohio immigration lawyer for three decades of combined immigration law experience.
-Sam Shihab & Associates has offices in Dublin and Columbus, Ohio – as well as Michigan, and Texas.
+Shihab Burke, LLC, Attorneys At Law has offices in Dublin and Columbus, Ohio – as well as Michigan, and Texas.
 But our services go beyond those four states, as we help clients from all over the country and the world.

 Roles of an Ohio Immigration Lawyer